nikefn/nikefn.github.io/_posts/2026-05-15-project_amazonia.markdown

 ## Why urban development in the Amazon matters

-The Amazon is one of the most urbanised regions on earth.
+Contrary to popular belief, the Amazon is a highly urbanised region.
 This may sound counterintuitive, but [over 70% of the Amazon's population lives in towns and cities](https://blogs.iadb.org/ciudades-sostenibles/en/world-cities-day-amazonian-cities-forum-sustainable-development/).
 In Brazil, this share has been above 50% since the 1980s.
 Small and medium-sized towns in particular are growing fast: 10 of the 19 Brazilian cities that doubled their population in the last decade are in the Amazon[^1].

 Most of these towns face severe gaps in basic services.
 Over 60% of urban populations in the region live in vulnerable conditions.
 Access to clean water, sanitation, electricity and waste management is often precarious.
 As a [recent WEF piece](https://www.weforum.org/stories/2025/06/securing-amazonian-cities-for-sustainable-planet/) put it: There is no rescuing the rainforest without tending to the towns where most Amazonians live.
 Functional urban infrastructure is not a luxury that comes after conservation.
 It is a precondition for it.
 People who lack basic living conditions cannot be expected to sustain a standing-forest bioeconomy.